-Through its Investment Sub-Committee, the Trustee:
+Through its Strategic Investment & Funding Sub- Committee, the Trustee has:

-- Has received reports from its managers on how they have exercised their voting rights and how they have engaged with investee companies.
-The Trustee holds the investment managers responsible for their decisions in the use of voting rights on all issues including remuneration policy.

-- -Has completed the new UN PRI Reporting Framework in September 2023.
-Feedback on compliance is expected at the end of the year. - Has ensured that those of its investment managers who hold UK listed shares comply with the FRC's UK Stewardship Code; and - Has received reports from Sustainalytics who engages with companies in the Plan's equity (including emerging markets) and corporate bond portfolios on ESG issues and makes recommendations.
+- received reports from its managers on how they have exercised their voting rights and how they have engaged with investee companies.
+The Trustee holds the investment managers responsible for their decisions in the use of voting rights on all issues including remuneration policy. - -completed the new UN PRI Reporting Framework in September 2023. - ensured that those of its investment managers who hold UK listed shares comply with the FRC's UK Stewardship Code; and - received reports from Sustainalytics who engages with companies in the Plan's equity (including emerging markets) and corporate bond portfolios on ESG issues and makes recommendations.
 Sustainalytics engage on numerous issues including environment, human rights, labour rights and business ethics.